 Home equity line of credit vs. home equity loan

-The second option is a home equity line of credit, or a HELOC.
+Another option is a home equity line of credit, or a HELOC.
 A HELOC functions more like a credit card, allowing you to purchase and pay for things up to a certain total amount.
 You only pay interest on the purchases you make, and you don’t have to worry about paying back a predetermined sum.

 “The reason is that you’re putting up a part of your house as collateral,” says Jeff Tucker, an economist with Zillow.
-“If you default long enough they can take your home, so it’s a safer line of credit for the bank.”
+“If you default long enough, they can take your home, so it’s a safer line of credit for the bank.”

 What can you use a home equity loan or home equity line of credit for?